-This semester, we'll read and write our way towards developing your own sense of what this work means to you.
+This semester, you'll read and write your way towards developing a sense of what this work means to you.
 Together we'll examine and experiment with a variety of theories and practices for teaching English well.
-In doing so, I'll remind you that I'm not interested that you teach English in this particular way, mimicking a specific theory or practice, but rather I want you to engage with course readings and activities to develop your own thinking as a future teacher.
-Always, I'll have you read these theories and practices through the lens of your own perspective, consider how and in what ways they fit into your teaching philosophy, or not.
+In doing so, I'll remind you that I'm not so much interested that you teach English in a particular way, mimicking a specific theory or practice, but rather I want you to engage with course readings and activities to develop your own thinking as a future teacher.
+Always, I'll have you read these theories and practices through the lens of your own perspective, considering how and in what ways they fit into your teaching philosophy, or not.
 And I'll ask you to practice thinking about what these might mean for your future students.